jkrivine/tl_interpreter/PRINTING.md

 ## How to use

-Printing of data values stored in heterogenous maps is done by giving a pretty-printing (pp) function to their associated hkey's information.
+Printing of data values stored in heterogenous maps is done by giving a pretty-printing (pp) function to their associated identifier's information.
 If no pp function is given, the value will be displayed as `<opaque>`.

-The pp function is given when the data hkey is declared, e.g.
+The pp function is given when the data identifier is declared, e.g.

 ```
 let k = data ~pp:Format.pp_print_int "some_int"